About Your Surgery

 Stop taking herbal remedies or supplements 7 days before your surgery.
 If you take a multivitamin, talk with your doctor or nurse about whether you should continue.
 For more information, read Herbal Remedies and Cancer Treatment.

 Stop Taking Certain Medications

-Stop taking nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (e.g., Advil®, Motrin®), and naproxen (e.g., Aleve®).
+Stop taking nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil®, Motrin®), and naproxen (Aleve®) 2 days before your surgery.
 These medications can cause bleeding.
-For more information, please read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).
+For more information, read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).

 Note the Time of Your Surgery

 A clerk from the Admitting Office will call you after 2:00 pm the day before your surgery.
-He or she will tell you what time you should arrive for your surgery.
-If you are scheduled for surgery on Monday you will be called on the Friday before.
-If you do not receive a call by 7:00 pm, please call 212-639-5014.
+The clerk will tell you what time you should arrive at the hospital for your surgery.
+If you’re scheduled for surgery on a Monday, you will be called on the Friday before.
+If you don’t receive a call by 7:00 pm, please call 212-639-5014.

 Shower With Hibiclens

 The night before your surgery, shower using Hibiclens.
 To use Hibiclens, open the bottle and pour some solution into your hand or a washcloth.
 Move away from the shower stream to avoid rinsing off the Hibiclens too soon.
 Rub it gently over your body from your neck to your waist and rinse.